Fody/Fody/README.md

   * [With](https://github.com/mikhailshilkov/With.Fody) Methods to return copies of immutable objects with one property modified.
   * [YALF](https://github.com/sharpmonkey/YALF) Yet Another Logging Framework.
   * [Tail](https://github.com/hazzik/Tail.Fody) Adds a postfixed method call instruction to recursive calls.

+### No longer maintained

+The below addins are no longer maintained.
+Raise an issue in the specific project if you would like to take ownership.

+  * [JetBrainsAnnotations](https://github.com/Fody/JetBrainsAnnotations) Leverage JetBrains Annotations without the need for JetBrainsAnnotations.dll.
+  * [Scalpel](https://github.com/Fody/Scalpel) Strips tests from an assembly.
+  * [Stiletto](https://github.com/benjamin-bader/stiletto) Compile-time static analysis and optimization for the Stiletto IoC library.
+  * [Stamp](https://github.com/Fody/Stamp) Stamps an assembly with git data.

 ## Icon

 <a href="http://thenounproject.com/noun/bird/#icon-No6726" target="_blank">Bird</a> designed by <a href="http://thenounproject.com/MARCOHS" target="_blank">Marco Hernandez</a> from The Noun Project

 ## More Info